dgadling/provisions/recipes/firesauce-2020.md

   1. Most of the recipes have a **single pepper type** in them
   2. Any that needed a kick got some amount of the Reaper Madness added, for kick

+**NOTE**: Percentages taken from the amount of vegetables used.
+The weight of the sugar is ignored.

 ## Variations
 | Name | Vegetables | Sugar | Salt | Water |
 | ---- | ------- | ------ | ----- | ---- | ----- |